ioO/testible/docs/source/index.rst

 Playbooks to start and stop virtualbox vms to test your playbook.

-When you write playbook you would like to test on virtual machine.
+When you write playbooks you would like to test on virtual machine before.
 More you learn ansible, more playbooks you write.
-You use snapshots to keep your vm at the right state before your playbook.
+You use snapshots to keep your vm at the right state.
 It becomes time consuming to start, stop and restore your vms.

 Here comes **testible**, an easy and *ansible* way to start vm at state, test your playbooks, stop and restore state.

 Quick start